 Payment options and efficiency advice for work-from-home customers

-Questline deployed more 72 million COVID-19-related messages on behalf of energy utilities during the initial months of the crisis.
+Questline Digital deployed more 72 million COVID-19-related messages on behalf of energy utilities during the initial months of the crisis.
 Those performance metrics painted a clear picture of the information customers wanted from their energy utilities.

 - Provide useful energy efficiency advice so customers can take control of their bills.